Stephen Coniglio

 At the age of 16, Coniglio represented Western Australia at the 2010 National Under 18 Championships.
 Stephen represented Western Australia at the 2010 and 2011 National Under 18 Championships.

 2011 saw Stephen captain WA and win the Larke Medal as the best player in the competition.
-As well as being named Western Australia's most valuable player, and was selected on a wing in the Under 18 All-Australian team.
+As well as being named Western Australia's most valuable player, and was selected on a wing in the Under-18 All-Australian team.

 Stephen Coniglio grew up in Perth and as a teenager had to choose between pursuing a career in cricket or football.
 Choosing football has worked out well for him so far, with the popular teammate becoming one of the most highly rated midfielders in the AFL.
 In early December, 2019 Coniglio was appointed captain.
 Off-field, Coniglio is a part-owner of Macelleria restaurants in Sydney and Melbourne and has a keen interest in fashion.

+In January 2021, Coniglio was named as A-League club Perth Glory's number one ticket holder.

 Early life and junior career

 Born in Joondalup, Western Australia, Coniglio's father has Italian heritage and his mother has English heritage.
 Coniglio attended La Salle College, a co-educational Catholic high school in Middle Swan.
 In his final year, he served as the school's head boy.

 Growing up, Coniglio excelled at both cricket and football.
 He played grade cricket for Midland-Guildford in the WACA district cricket competition.
 In five First Grade matches he made 111 runs at an average of 22.20 and took five wickets at an average of 42.00, including 3/35 on his debut.

 Coniglio played both under-15 and under-17 cricket for Western Australia.
 He made 106 not out in the final of the 2009 National Under-15 Championships, the highest score by a Western Australian ever recorded at the tournament.
 In the 2010–11 Australian Under-17 Championships, he made 146 runs at an average 24.33, with a best of 78 not out against Victoria.

 Coniglio also played junior football for Upper Swan Junior Football Club, falling into Swan Districts' WAFL recruitment zone.
 He made his senior debut for Swan Districts against Perth in round 22, 2010, at Steel Blue Oval, gathering 26 possessions and kicking two goals.